What to do if you break down.

 Breaking down on quieter roads in towns and cities can still be dangerous.
 Follow these steps to stay as safe as possible.

-- Pull over to a safe place: If you’re able to move your vehicle, get as far away from traffic as you can.
+If you’re able to move your vehicle, get as far away from traffic as you can.

-- Turn on your hazard lights: If it’s dark or if visibility is poor, make sure your sidelights are on as well.
+If it’s dark or if visibility is poor, make sure your sidelights are on as well.

-- Stay in your car and wait for help to arrive: Assuming your car is safely parked away from any traffic, it’s safer to wait in the vehicle.
+Assuming your car is safely parked away from any traffic, it’s safer to wait in the vehicle.
 If you don’t know the area you’re in, you may feel safer locking the doors.

 For more information about what to do in a breakdown, visit the National Highways website.